logux/core/protocol.md

 It could be in any type.
 Receiver may check credentials data.
 On wrong credentials data receiver may send `auth` error and close connection.

+In most cases client will initiate connection, so client will send `connect`.

 [protocol version]: #versions

 ## `connected`